DevExpress/devextreme-demos/JSDemos/Demos/Scheduler/CurrentTimeIndicator/description.md

 You can also shade the timetable up to the current time.
 To enable this feature, set the [shadeUntilCurrentTime](/Documentation/ApiReference/UI_Components/dxScheduler/Configuration/#shadeUntilCurrentTime) property to **true**.

-In this example, you can use controls under the Scheduler to change the abovementioned properties at runtime.
+In this example, you can use the controls under the Scheduler to change the above mentioned properties at runtime.